AndyT991/FlightDatabase/README.md

 # FlightDatabase
-DML and DDL from database course
+DML and DDL from midterm review and test used in database course